Domain Transfer Troubleshooting

 - Domains cannot be transferred within 60-days of being registered, renewed, or transferred.

-- Domains cannot be transferred within 60 days of a new registration, renewal, or prior transfer, as required by ICANN.
+- Domains cannot be transferred within 60 days of a new registration, renewal, or prior transfer, as ICANN requires.

 Once a domain is renewed, it enters the Auto-Renew Grace Period set by ICANN, during which the renewal is tentative.
 What does this mean for you?
 If you initiate a transfer during this time, you'll lose the renewal year you paid for, and a refund cannot be issued.
 Refer to Domain Redemption for more information.

 When we receive notification of a fraudulent charge made on an account hosted with us, the hosting account, including any registered domains, is immediately deactivated until the issue is resolved to prevent further abuse.
 In addition, the registrar changes the status of any domain registrations on that account to "Registrar Hold," causing any and all transfer requests to fail.

 If your account is deactivated due to a chargeback, please contact our Account Assessment Team for further information.
 You'll be able to transfer the domain once you resolve the chargeback.